The losses that a business may experience are divided into two types:

 - Revenue losses

-Capital losses means losses made on the sale of a fixed asset or a loss resulting from raising money for the business.
+Capital losses are losses made on the sale of a fixed asset or resulting from raising money for the business.

-Revenue losses are the losses which are incurred in the trading operation, such as the loss on sale of merchandise.
+Revenue losses are losses incurred in trading operations, such as losses on the sale of merchandise.

 As a case in point, merchandise costing $6,000 is sold for $4,000.
 In this situation, the loss of $2,000 is a revenue loss.